 Because they close with a drawstring, thieves can access the contents more easily.
 Also, they generally aren’t built for carrying a laptop.

 A front-loading backpack works better if you’re taking your laptop with you.
 They are easy to organize and provide easy access to your stuff.
 The disadvantages are that you have to worry that overstuffing will break the zipper; they tend to be less waterproof than top loaders and may be less comfortable or fit less well.

 Another decision is whether to go with a wheeled backpack.
 Again, consider the advantages and disadvantages and your personal preference.

 Wheeled backpacks work well for those who have difficulty carrying the weight on their shoulders all the time.
-They give you the option of carrying the back on your shoulder or rolling it.
-The downside is that they tend to weigh a lot more than standard travel backpacks.
+They allow you to carry the back on your shoulder or roll it.
+The downside is that they tend to weigh much more than standard travel backpacks.

-Some also have a fixed back system, which means you can’t adjust them to be comfortable for your height.
+Some also have a fixed back system, so you can’t adjust them to be comfortable for your height.
 Because of their lack of adjustability and extra weight, they are poor choices if you plan to do much hiking with your pack.

 See Related: The Complete Backpacking Checklist for Travelers

 What is the ideal size of a travel backpack for Europe?